flarebyte/baldrick-rebec/DECISIONS.md

 ---

-**Limitations and Non-Goals:**

-- No execution or validation of workflow logic or task dependencies.
-- No real-time synchronization between local YAML and the database.
-- No automated conflict resolution when profiles define different versions of the same task.
-- No authentication or permission control for documentation updates.
-- No version diffing beyond version number comparison.

----

 **Example Contexts:**

 - A YAML workflow for `qa` uses task versions optimized for testing (`summarizer: 1.2.0`), while `dev-ai` uses newer experimental ones (`summarizer: 1.3.0`).